-Some of the Company's financial instruments are not measured at fair value on a recurring basis but are recorded at amounts that approximate fair value due to their liquid or short-term nature, such as cash and cash equivalents, prepaid expenses, other current assets, other long-term assets, accounts payable, accrued expenses and other current liabilities.
-The carrying amount of the Company's debt obligation approximates fair value.
-The fair value of the Company's debt obligation was determined using Level 2 inputs, which include current interest rates on similar borrowings.
+Some of the Company's financial instruments are not measured at fair value on a recurring basis but are recorded at amounts that approximate fair value due to their liquid or short-term nature, such as cash and cash equivalents, prepaid expenses, other current assets, other long-term assets, accounts payable, accrued expenses and other current liabilities. determined using Level 2 inputs, which include current interest rates on similar borrowings.